Cloodot

 • Maximum rows: 10,000 contacts per import

-• Make sure your CSV has a header row with column names
+• Include a header row with column names

 1. Upload your file

-Drag and drop your CSV file into the upload area, or click to browse and select it.
-The importer reads your file and shows you a preview of the data it found.
+Drag and drop your CSV into the upload area, or click to browse for it.
+The importer reads the file and shows a preview of the data it found.

 2. Map your fields